 Kyle resides in Durham, North Carolina working as a freelance percussionist and dance musician.
-Prior to his time in Durham he lived in New York City and made his New York debut performing the world premier of Edo Frenkel’s There is nothing (but they) outside: 1. missa brevis at The Spectrum and recently performed at the Chelsea Music Festival.
-He has performed with the Radio City Rockettes, the Grammy Award Winning cast of Hamilton: An American Musical and at esteemed venues such as Madison Square Garden, Le Poisson Rouge, and The Blue Note.
-He has worked for Keigwin+Company, Doug Varone and Dancers, and as modern dance accompanist at Ballet Hispanico, Marymount Manhattan College, Peridance Center, 92nd Street Y, The New School, The Limon School and Juilliard.
-He is on faculty at Hofstra University and Westchester Community College.
+Prior to his time in Durham he lived in New York City and made his New York debut performing the world premier of Edo Frenkel’s There is nothing (but they) outside: 1. missa brevis at The Spectrum.
+He has performed with the Radio City Rockettes Orchestra beginning in 2013, the Grammy Award Winning cast of Hamilton: An American Musical, The Chelsea Music Festival and at esteemed venues such as Madison Square Garden, Le Poisson Rouge, and The Blue Note.
+He has worked for Keigwin+Company, Doug Varone and Dancers, and as modern dance accompanist at Ballet Hispanico, Marymount Manhattan College, Hofstra University, Peridance Center, 92nd Street Y, The New School, The Limon School and Juilliard.
+He was on faculty at Hofstra University and Westchester Community College from 2015-2018.
 He is also a regular member with Gallant Entertainment Inc and the Patriot Brass Ensemble.

-He is currently concluding his Doctor of Musical Arts degree under the Direction of Dr. Norman Weinberg at The University of Arizona in 2018 with his research focusing on dance choreography notation as it relates to the gestural-based percussion compositions of Wayne Siegel, Casey Cangelosi and Mark Applebaum.
-While at the UofA he received his Masters of Music degree and served as the Director of The Rosewood Marimba Band and a Graduate Teaching Assistant to the Dance Department as Modern Dance Percussion Accompanist.
-Prior to attending the UofA he received his Bachelors of Music degree at Concordia College – Moorhead while studying with Dr. David P. Eyler.
+He received his Doctor of Musical Arts degree under the Direction of Dr. Norman Weinberg at The University of Arizona in 2018 with his research focusing on dance choreography notation as it relates to the gestural-based percussion compositions of Wayne Siegel, Casey Cangelosi and Mark Applebaum.
+While at the University of Arizona he also received his Masters of Music degree and served as the Director of The Rosewood Marimba Band and a Graduate Teaching Assistant to the Dance Department as Modern Dance Percussion Accompanist.
+Prior to attending the University of Arizona he received his Bachelors of Music degree at Concordia College – Moorhead while studying with Dr. David P. Eyler.

 He spent the summer of 2012 creating a sound-scape of Manhattan in accordance with the chance operations found in the sketches and notebooks of John Cage’s A Dip in the Lake found in the Cage Trust Archives at the New York Public Library.
 The Soundscape concluded in collaboration with respected Dance Choreographer Douglass Nielson in honor of the John Cage/Merce Cunningham collaboration and in recognition of Cage’s 100th birthday.
 In 2006 and 2007, he studied traditional Drumming, Dance, and Gyil performance with world-renowned Master Drummer Bernard Woma and Master Drummer Dancer Sulley Imoro.
 He has also performed with the Saakumu Drum and Dance Troupe both in Ghana and California.

-He is thankful for many of his teachers including Dr. Norman Weinberg, Dr. David Eyler, Bob Becker, Bernard Woma, Matthew Altmire, Dr. Craig Walsh, and Dr. Steven Makela.
+He is thankful for many of his teachers including Dr. Norman Weinberg, Dr. David Eyler, Bob Becker, Bernard Woma, Matthew Altmire, and Dr. Steven Makela.